Wayzware/EducationBalancer/README.md

 Exact stat tweaks:
 * Elementary School & extension wing capacity and upkeep are doubled
-* College extension wing capacity and upkeey are doubled
+* College extension wing capacity and upkeep are doubled
 * Regular university capacity and upkeep are increased by 25%